Friday, August 23, 2002

 Steyn goes on to write:

 After September 11th, a friend in London said to me she couldn't stand all the America-needs-to-ask-itself stuff because she used to work at a rape crisis centre and she'd heard this blame-the-victim routine a thousand times before.
 America was asking for it: like those Norwegian women, it was being "provocative."
 My friend thought the multiculti apologists were treating America as a metaphorical rape victim.
-But, even so, it comes as a surprise to realize they do exactly the same to actual rape victims.
+But, even so, it comes as a surprise to realize they do exactly the same to actual rape victims.and, tellingly:

-Me, I think we should stick up for our own values and our own culture, and re-assert some of the attitude captured in this:
+What we've seen since September 11th is that multiculturalism trumps everything.
+Its grip on the imagination of the Western elites is unshakeable.Me, I think we should stick up for our own values and our own culture, and re-assert some of the attitude captured in this:

 Once upon a time we knew what to do.
 A British district officer, coming upon a scene of suttee, was told by the locals that in Hindu culture it was the custom to cremate a widow on her husband's funeral pyre.
-He replied that in British culture it was the custom to hang chaps who did that sort of thing.
+He replied that in British culture it was the custom to hang chaps who did that sort of thing.Of course, the usual suspects will see that as a call for a return to colonialism, but that's only because they insist upon missing the point entirely.
+It's not a call for colonialism, it's a call for doing what is right.
+As for racism,

 The multiculturalists are just as racist [as the old colonialists].
 The only difference is that they think the wogs can never reform: Good heavens, you can't expect a Muslim in Norway not to go about raping the womenfolk!
 Much better just to get used to it.